 In a master-slave network, the master coordinates the group to move to a backup channel if available.
 The master transmits the Channel Change IE, as defined in 7.1.8.11, in its beacon.
 The master may transmit Channel Change IE multiple times to increase its reliability.
 The Channel Change IE includes the New Channel Number and Channel Change Countdown, which is the remaining time until the device evacuates the current channel.
 If a backup channel is available, the New Channel Number shall be set to the backup channel number selected by the master.
 All slave devices which receive the Channel Change IE shall move to the backup channel within the time defined in Channel Change IE. Furthermore, if the backup channel is empty, to speed up recovery, the same channel reservation settings used in the old channel should be used in the new channel.
 The master enables this by setting Channel copy to resume field defined in Table 67 to 1.
 Otherwise, after moving to the backup channel, a device shall join a beacon group by following the beacon group joining procedures as specified in 7.3.4 or by following the beacon group merger procedures as specified in 7.3.7.
 If backup channel is not available, the New Channel Number shall be set to 255 (Unavailable).
-All devices sending or receiving the Channel Change IE shall leave current channel within the time defined in Channel Change IE shall leave current channel within the time defined in Channel Change IE shall leave current channel within the time defined in Channel Change IE shall leave current channel within the time defined in Channel Change IE shall leave current channel within the time defined in Channel Change IE and perform channel Change IE shall leave current channel.
+All devices sending or receiving the Channel Change IE shall leave current channel within the time defined in Channel Change IE shall leave current channel within the time defined in Channel Change IE and perform channel SCAN as specified in 7.13 to find new channel.